lineality/Online_Voting_Using_One_Time_Pads/README.md

 some kind of MFA or blockchain leger system?

 Step 12: (Processing the voter's encrypted ballot)
+- thrifty encryption choice?

 Step 13: (Processing the Voter-submitted ballot)
+- format of ballot

+voter checks on status?

 Step 14: (Process Election Data / Count The Votes)